vmware-tanzu/community-edition/docs/site/content/docs/assets/azure-clusters.md

    * In Management Cluster Settings, use the Instance type drop-down menu to select from different combinations of CPU, RAM, and storage for the control plane node VM or VMs.
 The minimum configuration is 2 CPUs and 8 GB memory

    * Disable **Enable Identity Management Settings**.
 You can disable identity management for proof-of-concept/development deployments, but it is strongly recommended to implement identity management in production deployments.
-For more information about enabling Identity Management, see [Identity Management ](azure-install-mgmt/#step-5-identity-management).
+For more information about enabling Identity Management, see [Identity Management](latest/azure-install-mgmt.md/#step-5-identity-management).

 2. Validate the management cluster started successfully.